cabrauck/react_plant_order_form/readme.md

 ## Deployment

 The project is optimized for deployment on [Cloudflare Pages](https://pages.cloudflare.com/).
-The target domain is `idsec.cc`.

 ### Build Command for Pages